ygorcosta/wedeploy.com/ui/src/pages/docs/auth/manage-users.md

 ## What's next?

-* Now we're ready to start [authenticating accounts and growing our user base](/docs/auth/sign-in-with-facebook.html).
+Learn how to sign-in users using their [email and password](/docs/auth/sign-in-with-password.html).